Verifying your identity on VA.gov

 Visit the DS Logon self-service website

-A VA staff member will verify your identity, record your information in the MyHealtheVet system, and confirm that you’re eligible for a Premium account.
-They'll add a copy of your VA Form 10-5345a-MHV to your VA medical record and shred your original paper copy.
+A VA staff member will verify your identity.
+They’ll then record your information in the MyHealtheVet system, and confirm that you’re eligible for a Premium account.

 You can only use this method to verify your identity if you’ve received a VA direct deposit payment by Electronic Fund Transfer (EFT), like a disability compensation or pension payment.